anastaciocintra/escpos-coffee/README.md

 # escpos-coffee

 Java library for ESC/POS printer commands.
 Can send text, images and barcodes to the printer.
-All commands are send to one OutputStream, than you can redirect to printer, file or network.
+All commands are send to one OutputStream, then you can redirect to printer, file or network.